camunda/camunda/docs/src/introduction/install.md

 You can always download the latest Zeebe release from the [Github release page](https://github.com/zeebe-io/zeebe/releases).

 Once you have downloaded a distribution, extract it into a folder of your choice.
-In order to extract the Zeebe distribution and start the broker, **Linux users** can type:
+To extract the Zeebe distribution and start the broker, **Linux users** can type:

 ```bash
 $ tar -xzf zeebe-distribution-0.2.0.tar.gz -C zeebe/